 “Abbastanza!”
 Her fingers covered over his mouth again and his brows raised.
 Shaking her head, she corrected herself and removed her hand, “Basta, basta.”

 Miguel was starting to enjoy making her smile until she blushed probably to the same degree she enjoyed saying the most salacious things to get a rise out of him, figuratively and literally.
 Regardless of the vulgarity both at times employed, there was a pureness to their chemistry he loved.
 It wasn’t tainted by years of them making bad decisions or hurting each other.
-The attraction burned deeply and the laughter came easily.
+The attraction burned brightly and the laughter came easily.

 Standing there silently for a few minutes, he turned as serious and practical as could be from whatever he was thinking.
 “For real, if I wanted you in my life.
 Like we agree we gonna do this, what would you say?”

-The playfulness and flirty demeanour disappeared as he stood there waiting for an answer.
+The playfulness and flirty demeanor disappeared as he stood there waiting for an answer.
 What Kandy felt in her chest when he looked at her was coaxing her further and further away from that set of rules she created for herself.
 She didn’t shake hands, didn’t hug, and always put plenty of distance between herself and others.
 Whatever it took to keep people out of her space, she did even if it was destructive.
 Yet, here she was with a stranger who was pulling her out of this invisible box she had built.
 But Miguel really wasn’t a stranger, not now and probably never really was.

 “Florida plates.
 With the plans you got, feels like you aren’t gonna be goin’ back.
 How’d you wind up here though?”